noufeak/Feedreader/README.md

 Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

+# Steps to run the project

+1. open the project by clicking on index.html file

 # Development Strategy